Karl Seitz: Early life

-Seitz was born in Vienna, at the time capital of the Austro-Hungarian Empire.
+Seitz was born in Vienna, the capital of Austria-Hungary.
 He was the son of a struggling small-time coal trader.
 After the premature death of his father, in 1875, the family was thrown into abject poverty, and Seitz had to be sent off to an orphanage.

-He nonetheless received adequate education and earned a scholarship so that he could enroll in a teacher-training college in the city of St. Pölten, Lower Austria.
+He, nonetheless, received adequate education and earned a scholarship so that he could enroll in a teacher-training college in the city of St. Pölten, Lower Austria.
 In 1888, he took employment as a public elementary school teacher in Vienna.

-Already an outspoken Social Democrat, he was disciplined several times for his political activism.
-His founding of a Social Democratic teachers' union in 1896 led to his delegation into the Lower Austrian Board of Education in 1897, which then led to his termination as a teacher, later that year.
+Already an outspoken social democrat, he was disciplined several times for his political activism.
+His founding of a Social Democratic teachers' union in 1896 led to his delegation into the Lower Austrian Board of Education in 1897, which then led to his termination as a teacher later that year.

-Political career
+Early political career

 Seitz now turned to full-time politics and established himself as one of the party's most eminent experts on educational policy.
 In 1901, Seitz was elected to the Imperial Council and, in 1902, to the provincial parliament of Lower Austria.
 Following the outbreak of World War I in 1914, Seitz developed pronounced pacifist leanings and participated in the 1917 Stockholm Socialists' Congress.

 Seitz entered history in 1918, when Austria-Hungary was breaking down, and its disintegration into smaller independent nation states was becoming manifest.
-On 21 October the Imperial Council members representing the empire's ethnically German provinces moved to form a Provisional National Assembly for "German Austria".
+On 21 October the Imperial Council members, representing the empire's ethnically-German provinces, moved to form a Provisional National Assembly for "German Austria".
 In its constituent session, the Provisional National Assembly appointed Seitz as one of its three chairmen.
-All three presidents together functioned as head of state in the "Staatsratsdirektorium".
-After the election to the Constituent National Assembly, this was changed on 15 March 1919 so that Seitz became the First President, while the other two presidents became deputies of the First President.
-The First President was also to be Head of State.
-He retained this position until 9 December 1920.
+All three presidents together functioned as head of state in the Staatsratsdirektorium.
+After the election to the Constituent National Assembly, that was changed on 15 March 1919.
+Seitz became the First President, and the other two presidents became deputies of the First President.
+The First President was also to be head of state.
+He retained the position until 9 December 1920.

 President

-Almost simultaneously, Seitz was also appointed provisional chairman of the Social Democratic Workers' Party of Austria following the death of party nestor Victor Adler.
-In 1919, his positions both as President of Austria and as party chairman were formalized.
+Almost simultaneously, Seitz was also appointed provisional chairman of the Social Democratic Workers' Party of Austria after the death of the party nestor Victor Adler.
+In 1919, his positions both as President of Austria and as party chairman were formalised.

-Following the implementation of the definitive Constitution of Austria on 1 October 1920, Seitz declined to seek re-election, leaving office on 9 December.
-He did, however, not retire from politics and retained both his party chairmanship and his seat in the newly established National Council, Seitz now devoted his attention to Vienna local affairs.
+Following the implementation of the definitive Constitution of Austria on 1 October 1920, Seitz declined to seek re-election.
+He left office on 9 December but did not retire from politics and retained both his party chairmanship and his seat in the newly established National Council, Seitz now devoted his attention to Vienna local affairs.